Sign In / Sign Out

 The BS program in physics with a concentration in secondary education provides rigorous training in physics and in education.
 Physics is the cornerstone of STEM disciplines --- science, technology, engineering and mathematics --- and the shortage of highly qualified physics teachers in every state is an ongoing problem.
 This concentration is designed to produce more and better-qualified physics teachers to meet local and national needs.
 Students who graduate from this program are recommended by the Mary Lou Fulton Teachers College for certification by the State of Arizona.

 A major map outlines the degree’s requirements for graduation.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Fewer than half of in-service physics teachers have degrees in physics.
-Program graduates will have tremendous opportunities for employment.
+Program graduates have tremendous opportunities for employment.
 With more than one million students in a state ranked seventh in the nation in population growth, the need for certified teachers in Arizona is self-evident.
 During the last 15 years, ASU graduates have had their pick of teaching jobs around the valley and in the state.
 After student teaching in school districts in the greater Phoenix area or with one of the 22 Native American nations in Arizona, students are often hired to teach in the same school where they completed their internship.
-As the predicted rate of population growth climbs and the number of teachers retiring increases, new teachers will continue to be in demand.
+As the predicted rate of population growth climbs and the number of teachers retiring increases, new teachers continue to be in demand.